tldr-pages/tldr/pages/common/pbmtopgm.md

 # pbmtopgm

-> Convert PBM image to PGM by averaging areas surounding individual pixels.
+> Convert PBM image to PGM by averaging areas surrounding individual pixels.
 > See also: `pnmconvol`, `pamditherbw`.
 > More information: <https://netpbm.sourceforge.net/doc/pbmtopgm.html>.